pete33geo/HePy/README.md

 # HePy
-A python implementation of the 'HeFTy' approach[^1] to modelling helium (He) cooling ages in apatite and zircon:
+A python code for modelling helium (He) cooling ages in apatite and zircon, following the approach of Ketcham[^1]:

 - Based on the DAAM matlab scripts by W. Guenthner [^2][^7]
 - Redesigned as a module and optimised for python